 Students can earn this certificate by participating in at least four COP “technology” programs and corresponding skills assessments over the course of three years.

 This certificate allows students to grow their professional skill set, develop tech competencies, become more efficient in practice, enhance client service and will make any lawyer’s personal and professional life easier.

 Current courses: Microsoft Excel: Fundamentals, Intermediate and Advanced, Advanced Word and Adobe PDF.

 A new lawyer’s professional wardrobe can take years to develop.
 To help get you started, Penn Law’s Center on Professionalism is teaming up with Career Wardrobe.

 This partnership ensures that every Penn Law student has access to stylish attire that inspires confidence during fall recruiting, employer events and all other professional occasions.

-To schedule a free style consultation and a complimentary suit or other professional attire, including shoes and accessories, simply follow these three easy steps:
+To schedule a free virtual style consultation and receive a complimentary suit or other professional attire, including shoes and accessories, simply follow these three easy steps: